-According to Statista, the average ticket price for music tour admission in 2018 worldwide was $94.31, up from $84.63 in 2017.
-Since we’re all fairly used to paying these prices to see some of our favorite big acts, we often don’t question it.
-But if you were a concert-goer back in the 90s, you may be wondering what happened to the $30 – $40 tickets to see bands as big as Sting and U2.
+People are fairly used to paying these prices to see some of their favorite big acts, and most don’t even question them anymore.
+But if you were a promoter or even a concert-goer back in the 90s, you may be wondering what happened to the $30 to $40 tickets to see bands as big as Sting and U2.

-The BBC found that ticket prices have risen by 27 percent since the late nineties, taking inflation into account.
+Similarly, back in 2018, the BBC found ticket prices rose by 27% since the late nineties, taking inflation into account.
 These rising ticket prices are all set by promoters and outpace inflation.
 So what’s going on with the concert cost breakdown?

-First of all, the concerts of today are remarkably more complex and interactive than they used to be.
-That costs money.
-It’s not just a music show anymore.
-It’s a performance.
-As ticket prices increase, consumers expect one hell of a performance, too, only reinforcing the price climb.
+First of all, today’s concerts are remarkably more complex and interactive than they used to be.
+It’s not just a music presentation anymore.
+It’s a complete performance.
+As ticket prices increase, consumers expect one heck of a show, too, only reinforcing the price climb.

-The other issue at play is the impact music streaming and downloading have had on the revenue that artists take home.
-The Entertainment Retailers Association reported that while digital music brings in less revenue than record purchases, its production accounts for 62 percent of the artists’ expenditures.
-That money has to be made up somewhere and concert tours pay the bills.
+The other issue is the impact music streaming and downloading had on the revenue artists take home.
+The Entertainment Retailers Association reported that while digital music brings in less revenue than record purchases, its production accounts for 62% of the artists’ expenditures.
+This money has to come from somewhere, and concert tours pay the bills.
 This is why we see so many bands continuing to tour decades past their glory days.
-Concerts are where the money is.

-When you take a broad look at the concert cost breakdown and keep in mind those driving factors mentioned above, it’s not difficult to see why ticket prices have soared.
-Below are the big buckets of expenditures the promoter must consider in his or her calculations.
+So, when you take a broad look at the concert cost breakdown and keep in mind the driving factors mentioned above, it’s not difficult to see why ticket prices have soared.
+Below are the big buckets of expenditures you must consider in your calculations.

 Artists often get the bulk of the ticket sales.
-There’s more to that than meets the eye, however.
+There’s more than meets the eye, however.
 The talent is most likely more than one person.
 A larger band must split those proceeds.
-There’s also their crew that needs to get paid.
-Then there’s the hotel, transportation and gas, and personal needs of the artists that are included in this cost.
-These costs will fluctuate greatly amongst bands.
-For instance, a local band or a band that is performing only one night won’t require hotel accommodations for themselves and their staff.
+There are also their crew members who need to get paid.
+Then there’s the hotel, transportation, gas, and the artists’ personal needs included in this cost.
+These prices will fluctuate significantly amongst bands.
+For instance, a local band or band performing only for one night won’t require hotel accommodations for themselves and their staff.

 The size and popularity of the band will also determine their asking price.
 A larger band recognizes their income will need to be divided, so they often ask for more than a solo act.
 A band in high demand can also ask for more than an undiscovered band with a smaller following.

-Lastly, promoters may decide to hire an opening act before the headliner act.
-This will increase costs as well, but can also draw in a bigger audience for increased ticket sales.
+Lastly, you may decide to hire an opening act before the headliner act.
+This will also increase costs as well but can also draw in a bigger audience for increased ticket sales.

-Smaller venues are less expensive than arenas and amphitheaters, but they aren’t always available, either.
+Smaller venues are less expensive than arenas and theaters, but they aren’t always available, either.
 As consolidations continue to squeeze independent promoters, competition for venues is heating up, raising prices to book them.

 Marketing and Advertising

-Marketing and advertising are often an overlooked expenditure because so much of it is up to the promoter.
-Some promoters use solely social media to promote their events, while others include radio, print, and television into their strategy.
-Obviously, the more channels, the higher the cost.
+Marketing and advertising are often an overlooked expenditure because so much of it is up to you as a promoter.
+Some promoters use social media for advertising their events, while others include radio, print, and television in their strategy.
+The more channels, the higher the cost.

 Then there’s the merch.
 Everyone wants merch, right?
-The Future of Music Organization reported that merchandise accounts for approximately 6 percent of a rock band’s income.
-Merch builds a brand and satisfies loyal fans who are proud to boast about their love of music.
+The Future of Music Organization reported merchandise accounts for approximately 6% of a rock band’s income.
+Merch builds a brand and satisfies loyal fans who are proud to brag about their love of music.

-Promoters have to determine what their expected return on their marketing efforts will be.
-Obviously, the more the event is promoted, the more tickets will sell, but all of that marketing eats up a substantial portion of the budget.
-It’s a risk-reward thing that promoters must manage well if they want to come out ahead.
+You have to determine what your expected return on your marketing efforts will be.
+The more the event receives a promotion, the more tickets will sell, but that marketing eats up a substantial portion of the budget.

-The cost to access the ticketing price must also be budgeted.
-Most promoters sell their tickets on their websites that directly link to the ticketing platform in the background so purchasers don’t have to navigate to a separate website.
-Depending on the ticketing platform used, a promoter can choose to either pass ticketing fees onto their attendees, or they can absorb the fees, deducting them from their payout.
+You must also consider the value to access the ticketing price in the concert cost breakdown.
+Most promoters sell their tickets on their websites that directly link to the ticketing platform in the background, so purchasers don’t have to navigate a different website.
+Depending on the ticketing platform used, a promoter can pass ticketing fees onto their attendees or absorb the costs, deducting them from their payout.

-Fortunately, there are plenty of ticketing platforms out there, each with their own pros and cons, but highly accessible for independent promoters.
-Promoters can evaluate different ticketing platforms easily by searching updated reviews, features, and fees, keeping one principle in mind: the easier promoters make it to purchase their event tickets, the more likely they will sell more tickets.
-Friction is their worst enemy.
+Fortunately, there are plenty of ticketing platforms out there, each with its pros and cons, but highly accessible for independent promoters.
+You can quickly evaluate different ticketing platforms by searching updated reviews, features, and fees, keeping one principle in mind: the easier you make purchasing your event tickets, the more likely you will sell more tickets.

-One of the best investments an independent promoter can budget for is process management software built for live music promoters.
-Managing the artists, venues, marketing and budgets drain an enormous amount of energy and time.
+One of the best investments you can budget for is process management software built for live music promoters.
+Managing artists, venues, marketing, and concert cost breakdowns can drain an enormous amount of your energy and time.
 Spending some on a simplified but comprehensive platform could save your day.

 The software can integrate with the ticketing platform, for instance, to update financials in real-time.
-The promoter has instant access to exactly how well tickets are selling so they can make more informed decisions sooner.
-No manual reports, no phone calls to the ticketing company, no waiting until the day of the show to know the break-even.
+You have instant access to exactly how well tickets are selling to make more informed decisions sooner.
+You can forget about manual reports, phone calls to the ticketing company, and waiting until the day of the show to know the break-even.